Circarl/Midterm-Test-COMP229/README.md

 ## 🔧 Running the tests <a name = "tests"></a>

-Explain how to run the automated tests for this system.

-### Break down into end to end tests
+Using POSTMAN to test the API endpoints

 Explain what these tests test and why